FAMILY CAREGIVER LAW · DEMENTIA

 About Lisa Feldstein

-Lisa Feldstein, JD, is a health and fertility lawyer in Ontario, Canada, with a focus on helping family caregivers navigate the legal challenges of aging, dementia, and the healthcare system.
+Lisa Feldstein, BA, JD, is a health and fertility lawyer in Ontario, Canada, with a focus on helping family caregivers navigate the legal challenges of aging, dementia, and the healthcare system.

 Lisa founded Lisa Feldstein Law Office PC to make legal support more accessible to families caring for loved ones with dementia and other health issues.
 Through one-on-one legal services, online courses, and her award-winning educational platform Kinkeeper™, Lisa empowers caregivers with the knowledge they need to advocate effectively—whether dealing with hospital discharge, long-term care, substitute decision-making, or guardianship.